 The number of released fish is increasing along the South Atlantic coast and improving the information on these fish is critical to good management.
 Usually, data is collected either at docks or observers are sent out to observe fish on the water, but these are impractical sampling methods for this research.
 Citizen scientists from the fishing community are needed to help gather information on released shallow water grouper (Black, Gag, Yellowfin, Scamp, Yellowmouth, Red, Rock Hind, Red Hind, Coney, and Graysby) and Red Snapper.

-The app is a tool for fishermen to provide critical data on the fish they release, such as length, depth of release, observed shark predation, and the use of barotrauma reduction tools like descending devices.
+SAFMC Release is housed on the free mobile app SciFish.
+This app is a tool fishermen can use to provide critical data on the fish they release, such as length, depth of release, observed shark predation, and the use of barotrauma reduction tools like descending devices.